repatterning/warning/development/README.md

 <br>

 The part `-v ~/.aws:/root/.aws` ascertains Amazon Web Services interactions via containers.
-Get the name of a running instance of ``points`` via:
+Get the name of a running instance of ``spatial`` via:

 ```shell
 docker ps --all